01 of 09

 First, set up your workstation.
 You should have plenty of room to maneuver, a stout cutting board, a fillet knife or a boning knife with a very flexible blade, a bowl for the fillets, a bowl for the carcass, and a cleaver -- although the cleaver is optional.

 The cleaver and the carcass bowl are in case you... plan on saving it to make stock with later.
 This is something I highly recommend, as the bones and heads of all flatfish make superior stock.Continue to 2 of 9 below.

 Placement of the Flatfish

 Now you place the fish down on the board.
-Why is this its own step?
-Because alignment matters.
-Astute observers of the picture will notice that I am left-handed because you always place the fish's head where you can anchor it with your "off," or non-cutting hand.
+Always place the fish's head where you can anchor it with your "off," or non-cutting hand.

-Now keep in mind there are many ways to fillet a flatfish; I am showing the one I have used to fillet hundreds (if not thousands) of Atlantic winter flounder and summer fluke over the years.
-Many people will start from the... tail end -- if I were to do that, I'd flip the fish around.
+Now keep in mind there are many ways to fillet a flatfish; many people will start from the tail end.
 Either way, you need to anchor the fish with your off hand.Continue to 3 of 9 below.

 03 of 09

 Now you make your first cut with your fillet knife.
 It should always be at an angle from just behind the head on the "back" side, meaning the side without the guts.
 Doing this gets you a little more meat.
 Take that cut down through to the tail.
 Be sure you are not cutting through the backbone.
 You want to cut over the backbone.

 The way to do this is to slice down on this first cut, then turn the knife toward the fish's tail and slide it over the backbone.Continue to 4 of 9 below.